s-ball/pyimgren/README.md

 ## Current status

-The current 1.0.0 version is still in beta.
-It has a correct test coverage, but the documentation has not been fully updated, and it still lacks *real world* tests.
+The current 1.0.0 version is the first version to be declared *stable.
+It has a correct test coverage, but it still lacks *real world* tests.

-This package  is distributed in PyPI since version 0.1.0.
+This package  is distributed in [PyPI](https://pypi.org/project/pyimgren/) since version 0.1.0.
 Its full source is available from [GitHub](https://github.com/s-ball/pyimgren).

 ## Goals